-On November 23, 2020, the Company announced that it had executed a binding letter agreement for an option to purchase a 100% interest in the Electra Nickel Project located in Shebandowan Greenstone Belt within the Thunder Bay South Mining District of Ontario, Canada.
+On November 23, 2020, the Company announced that it had executed a binding letter agreement for an option to purchase a 100% interest in the Electra Nickel Project located in Shebandowan Greenstone Belt within the Thunder Bay South Mining District of Ontario.
 Electra, formerly known as the Bateman Lake property, is prospective for nickel, copper and cobalt, platinum group elements and gold mineralization.
-Electra consisted of 104 mineral claims totaling 2,225.73 hectares (5,499.91 acres).
+At the time of execution of the Letter agreement, Electra consisted of 104 claims, totaling 2,225.73 hectares (5,499.91 acres).
+In November 2020 and in April 2021, ALX staked additional claims and expanded the size of Electra to 211 claims totaling approximately 4,517 hectares (11,162 acres).